 All boats leak especially wooden ones.
 Just because it might leak, doesn't mean you will sink, that is what the flotation chambers are for.
 Besides, when you are sailing on a very windy day splashing along you will get more spray water than from any leak.
 Take along a bottomless chlorox bottle and when the water gets to about an inch deep inside the cockpit just do a couple of scoops to flip the water out.

 If you are worried about capsizing, see our info about emergency flotation and recovering from knock down pages.
 Then go practice capsizing with your duck tied to the dock with a long line.
 After you learn how to recover from a knock down, you won't be afraid of them anymore.

 Afraid it won't be perfect the way you build it?

 A big part of puddle ducking is to continually tinker with your boat to improve it.
-So just figure which configuration attracts you the most and start building it.
-Later if you change your mind, you can reconfigure her, or just build another hull and move your parts over.
-They have almost no resale value, so no matter what you do, she will be worth the same.
+Figure which configuration attracts you the most and start building it.
+Later if you change your mind, you can reconfigure her or just build another hull and move your parts over.
+They have almost no resale value so no matter what you do, she will be worth the same.

 Handicap Rating: PDRacer, All Rigs PDR D-PN: [140.0]

 LOA: Average boat built to 8' long, length depends on side height (see class rules)